ludios/terastash/README.md

 * `ts export-db` runs out of memory on large databases because of [a bug in the node Cassandra driver](https://github.com/datastax/nodejs-driver/pull/89#issuecomment-141602222).
 The only reliable way to back up a large database is to back up the Cassandra data directories.

+* Interrupted uploads can leave file chunks in Google Drive that are not recorded in the database or garbage-collected.

 Notice
 ---